 "Not me!
 I never die!" insisted Two Teeth Timmy with a wide grin exposing blood and all manner of mouth rot.
 He was braced against the wall with a crossbow bolt in his chest.

-was standing outside, befriending the horses left behind by the dead men inside the roadhouse.
+With a disgusted look on my face, I said to my friends, "He may very well be right.
+Severe gingivitis, gangrene, and incurable stupidity haven't done the trick yet.
+We could be dealing with an immortal fuckwit."
+To test my theory, I acquired my flintlock pistol and fired a hole into his cranium.
+I watched as Two Teeth Timmy slumped to the floor and died.
+"Nope, guess not."
+Chapter 12 I was standing outside, befriending the horses left behind by the dead men inside the roadhouse.
 The sun had nearly set, and the remaining light was emitting from lanterns and street lamps.
 The heat of the day had dropped significantly, bringing a chill to the air.
 I would have preferred spending the evening in a warm bed, but I was fairly certain the surviving innkeeper was more relieved to see me depart his establishment.
 After one of the horses let me close enough to stroke his mane, I began unfastening the reins from the hitching post.
-I was soon distracted by Grant, who had just stepped outside of the roadhouse with a look of fright in his eyes.
+I was soon distracted by Grant, who had just stepped outside of the roadhouse with a look of fright in his eyes."She's got the devil in her, lad," warned Grant.
+He looked over his shoulder at the swinging doors to the roadhouse, adding, "Eli's doin' all he can to calm her down."
+Returning his attention to me, Grant suggested with a grin, "It'd be wise to mount thon horse and leave this place before she kills ye."

 Smiling, I responded, "Moral Coral never lets her temper get the best of her."
 I watched as Grant only replied with the uncertain lifting of his bushy brows.
 My attention was soon drawn to the roadhouse entrance, where Coral had burst through the swinging doors.
 I could almost feel the heat of her boiling blood warming the coolness of the night.